"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

 The proper use of HTML headings on the Web is one of the most important usability features for screen reader users.

-Many Web designers use a WYSIWYG (What You See Is What You Get) type editor to style regular paragraph text bigger and/or bolder so that it appears as a heading to sighted users, but a screen reader can't "see" this so the heading will not be announced any differently than normal paragraph text.
+Many Web designers use a WYSIWYG (What You See Is What You Get) type editor (like the toolbars in Microsoft Word) to style regular paragraph text bigger and/or bolder so that it appears as a heading to sighted users.
+Screen reader software will not differentiate text styled this way.
+A screen reader user would not be able to tab from heading to heading.

 Use descriptive link text

+Link descriptive words instead of just a URL (http://www. etc...).
+All users will benefit from knowing what is going to happen when they click on a link.
+For instance, if you link to a document, users with a slow internet connection would like to know what is going to happen when they click on that link.
+If the linked text is "View and/or download a pdf of the agenda", users can opt out of visiting that link.
 Screen reader users often browse Websites by tabbing from one link to the next.
-Also, by calling up a list of on-page links, screen reader users can browse through pages and choose the link in which they're most interested.
+By listening to just the link description (linked words) on a page, screen reader users can browse through pages and choose the link in which they're most interested.
 'Click here' is NOT descriptive link text- it makes no sense out of context and should be avoided.

 Use logical linearization